 Submit this description via email to: firstname.lastname@example.org

-Follow along here and at Facebook, vote for your favorite project, and add your feedback in the blog here at our website as the projects unfold.
+Follow along here and at Facebook, vote for your favorite 2 projects, and add your feedback as the projects unfold.